Master of Science in Physician Assistant Studies Admission Process

 The application deadline date is October 1.
 All materials (including Verified CASPA file) must be received by Carroll University on or before this date.
 Please note that verification of application materials might take up to 4-6 weeks.

-Candidates will be chosen for on-campus interviews in November-January.
+Candidates will be chosen for on-campus interviews in October-January.
 Twenty positions will be offered each year.
 Admission decisions are generally finalized in late spring.

 Required Application Materials: